William Anders: Private sector

 Anders served briefly as a fellow of the American Enterprise Institute.
 In September 1977, he joined General Electric (GE) as its vice president and general manager of its Nuclear Products Division.
-Based in San Jose, California, Anders was responsible for the fuel, equipment, and instrumentation used in its boiling-water reactors in San Jose and Wilmington, North Carolina.
-He also oversaw GE's partnership with Chicago Bridge and Iron, which manufactured large steel pressure vessels in Memphis, Tennessee.
+Based in San Jose, California, Anders was responsible for the fuel, equipment, and instrumentation used in its boiling water reactors in San Jose and Wilmington, North Carolina.
+He also oversaw GE's partnership with Chicago Bridge & Iron Company, which manufactured large steel pressure vessels in Memphis, Tennessee.
 In August 1979, GE sent him to Harvard Business School to attend its six-week Advanced Management Program.
 On 1 January 1980, he became the general manager of the GE Aircraft Equipment Division.
-From its headquarters in Utica, New York, the division controlled more than 8,500 employees in five locations in northeastern United States.
+From its headquarters in Utica, New York, the division controlled more than 8,500 employees in five locations in the northeastern United States.
 Its products included aircraft flight and weapon control systems, cockpit instruments, aircraft electrical generating systems, airborne radars and data processing systems, electronic countermeasures, space command systems, and aircraft/surface multi-barrel armament systems.

 In 1984, Anders left GE to join Textron as its executive vice president for aerospace.
 Two years later he became senior executive vice president for operations, but Anders did not get along well with the CEO.
 A perk of the job was that he got to fly Bell helicopters, as Bell was a subsidiary of Textron.
 During his time in the civil service, Anders had remained in the Air Force as a reservist and had retained his active flight status flying NASA Northrop T-38 Talon aircraft and helicopters, retiring from the reserves as a major general in 1988.
-He was also a consultant to the US Office of Science and Technology Policy, and a member of the Defense Science Board and the NASA Advisory Council.
+He was also a consultant to the U.S. Office of Science and Technology Policy, and a member of the Defense Science Board and the NASA Advisory Council.